-H. VERIFYING NON-FINANCIAL FACTORS
+H. VERIFYING NON-FINANCIAL FACTORS [24 CFR 5.617(b)(2)]

 Verification of Legal Identity

 In order to prevent program abuse, the PHA will require applicants to furnish verification of legal identity for all family members.

 The documents listed below will be considered acceptable verification of legal identity for adults.
 If a document submitted by a family is illegible or otherwise questionable, more than one of these documents may be required: